tacoinfra/kiln/README.md

 Replace `mysecretpassword` with your *actually secret* password.

 Now open a browser and navigate to `http://localhost:8000` to start configuring your monitor!
+Instructions can be found below in [Initial Setup](#initial-setup).

 Check out `docker run --network host --rm obsidiansystems/tezos-bake-monitor:0.1 --help` for more command-line options.
 For example, you can run the monitor on alphanet by passing `--network=alphanet`.

-# Running a Node

-This Monitor assumes that you are running at least one Tezos node.
-Options for running a node include:

-* Building from Source - The best place to start is [Tezos’ Documentation](http://tezos.gitlab.io/master/introduction/howtoget.html#build-from-sources).
-There are also several community guides, some of which you can find [here](https://docs.google.com/document/d/1iu-5j8vnnK00-t0CIQcbMDSz5PbEHI09YsKp8utEaj0/edit).
-* Using Docker - The docker image for Tezos can be found on [DockerHub](https://hub.docker.com/r/tezos/tezos/).
-They also provide a [simple script](http://tezos.gitlab.io/master/introduction/howtoget.html#docker-images) for retrieving the images.
-We do not yet have instructions on connecting the Tezos node and baking monitor Docker containers, but you can either set this up yourself or connect our Docker container to a node you built from source.
-* Using Obsidian’s Tezos Baking Platform - See the Tezos Baking Platform's [UsingTezos.md](https://gitlab.com/obsidian.systems/tezos-baking-platform/blob/develop/UsingTezos.md) for instructions.

 # Building the Monitor from Source